Current & Former Venture Fellows

 Persiana Saffari is a graduate student studying Electrical Engineering at Stanford University.
 Having devoted much of her time to designing medical devices, cancer research, and entrepreneurial ventures at the intersection of the two fields, Persiana is passionate about producing breakthrough innovations in the health care space.
 During her undergraduate studies at Stanford, Persiana was a ChEM-H Entrepreneurship Fellow as well as served as the lead consultant for a proton-therapy start-up acquired by HIL Applied Medical.
 In addition to her entrepreneurial pursuits, she also served as an executive board member for the Stanford Society of Women Engineers and a Seeds of Change Fellow through Stanford's VMware Women's Leadership Innovation Lab, through which she mentored high school students interested in STEM from disadvantaged backgrounds.
 As a Score 3 Venture Fellow, Persiana is eager to combine her interests across science and entrepreneurship to advance the missions of game-changing start-ups.

 Amani Phipps is a passionate, forward-thinking entrepreneur enthusiast and lifelong learning aficionado currently pursuing a Master of Science in Finance at Georgetown University.
 Although young, he is confident that he will be a champion in efforts to diversify where private capital is deployed through the entrepreneurial community and make strides to create sustainable social impact globally.
-He received his Bachelor's from Coastal Carolina University where he championed efforts with the Coastal Entrepreneurial Organization, worked with the Grand Strand Technology Council and the Myrtle Beach Startup.SC Incubator among other leadership experiences.
-Amani currently works as a Venture Fellow with the Score 3 Angel Network as well as the New Dominion Angels.
+He received his Bachelor's from Coastal Carolina University where he championed a number of entrepreneurial endeavors and served as a student leader.
+Amani currently works as a Venture Fellow with the Score 3 as well as the New Dominion Angels.
 Prior to his current role, Amani served as an emerging leader Intern with the Congressional Black Caucus Foundation in the U.S. Senate.